MicahElliott/captain/README.md

 - Super fast: sensitivity-colored timing details apparent everywhere
 - Any terminal (xterm etc): uses unicode indicators instead of emojis, tuned for 80-char display width
 - Basic: config is just a `.capt/share.sh` control file with shell arrays of scripts for each hook (no yaml etc)
-- Clear and concise: your standard git-hooks become one-line calls to `capt`
+- Clean, clear, and concise: your standard git-hooks become one-line calls to `capt` (not cluttered messes)
 - Fun: get ideas for new checks and be entertained by the Captain!
 - All documentation right here: this readme is all you need
-- Language/tool agnostic: don't need to know npm, yum, gem, pip, etc; works with any code base
+- Language/tool agnostic: don't need npm, yarn/2, gem, pip, etc; works with any code base
 - Hands-off: Captain doesn't try to install things for you (see _External Tools Installation_ below)
 - Extensible, custom for each dev: run your own checks in addition to standards